piepdx/pie-cookbook/notes/outline.md

 			54. Pro forma
 		55. Space and requirements
 			56. Infrastructure
+				57. Power
+				59. Internet
+				60. Wifi
+				61. Printing/copying
 			57. Furniture
 				58. "Amazon"-esque/garage days
 				59. Ikea desk days
+			60. Kitchen
+				61. Coffee
+				62. Refrigerator(s)
+				63. Dishwasher
+				61. To kegerator or not to kegerator
+			61. Bathrooms
+			62. Mail
+				63. You will be receiving mail for your startups for the rest of your life
 			58. Office arrangement
 			59. Ongoing build out
 				60. Conference room